slackhq/slack-api-docs/files.upload.md

 	    "file": {...}
 	}

-All newly-uploaded files are private, and only visible to the owner, until they are shared into a public channel (which could have happened at upload time via the `channels` argument).
+By default all newly-uploaded files are private and only visible to the owner.
+They become public once they are shared into a public channel (which can happen at upload time via the `channels` argument).

 ## Examples